 The provisions of this Catalog are not to be construed as an irrevocable contract between the student and Johnson C. Smith University.
-This Catalog, the Student Handbook and other documents and regulations of the University are part of the provisional relationship the student has with the University.
+This Catalog, the Student Handbook, and other documents and regulations of the University are part of the provisional relationship the student has with the University.
 These materials are made available to the student at or before admission and enrollment.
 The student, on admission, is obligating himself or herself to submit to and be governed by the reasonable rules and regulations contained in these materials.
 Students should read these materials and familiarize themselves with their contractual obligations.
 The University reserves the right to change fees, tuition or other charges; to add or to delete courses; to revise academic programs; or to alter regulations and requirements as deemed necessary.
 Johnson C. Smith University offers both equal education and equal employment opportunities.

-Johnson C. Smith University, Incorporated shall continue the present policy of admitting students of any race, color, sex, national and ethnic origin to all rights, privileges, programs and activities generally accorded to or made available to students at the University.
+Johnson C. Smith University, Incorporated shall continue the present policy of admitting students of any race, color, sex, sexual orientation, gender identity or expression, age, national and ethnic origin to all rights, privileges, programs and activities generally accorded to or made available to students at the University.

-An Equal Opportunity Institution.
+Johnson C. Smith University is an Equal Opportunity Institution.